A definitive guide to find accommodation, as told by locals

 When it comes to traveling in Rotterdam, a bike beats all - quick, practical and cheap

 Bicycle is not merely a method of transport, it is integrated in the Dutch culture - it is a way of life.
 Completely flat land and rebuilding many of city’s parts after the World War II resulted in very extensive network of spacious bicycle paths enabling you to reach any part of it quickly.
 In case the rain spoils the fun of cycling, don’t stress, there are many other options of moving around.
 With practical OV-chipkaart valid for public transport in the whole country, it is possible to travel by bus, metro or tram.
 Same goes with trains if you travel to another city.
 Top up your credit and you’re good to go!
-For a more detailed description and practical information check our city guide.
+For a more detailed description and practical information check transportation page of our city guide.

 Quality of life